Budgeting for Couples: Goals, Money Systems, and Savings

 1. Get a Clear Picture of Your Finances Together

 A simple way to begin is by listing everything in one shared place.
 Many people use an expense tracker like the one we have at Pocketguard because it consolidates bank accounts and money spending into a single dashboard, which is much easier than sifting through multiple apps or spreadsheets.
-As you review the numbers, focus on objective observation of behaviors rather than subjective criticism.
-Maybe one of you spends more on meals out, while the other leans into hobbies or travel.
-The point here isn’t to shame one another, but to understand how each of you makes financial decisions so you can move forward as a team.
+While looking at the numbers, try to notice which behaviors are being exhibited and don’t judge or criticize them.
+Perhaps someone of you has more money to go out to dinner, and the other person has more money to spend on their hobbies or travel.
+The objective is not to embarrass each other; it is to educate the other to understand how you make financial decisions to overcome them together.

 This step often opens people’s eyes.
 You might discover that you’re repeating payments for things you forgot about.
 An app that tracks subscriptions helps uncover these small money leaks, which add up fast.
 Removing this clutter gives you a clearer sense of how much room you actually have to work with.